-Exhibit 12-2 (Tier 1 Sample Resolution)
+Fyhihit 12-2 (Tier 1 Sample Desolution)

-RESOLUTION NO.

-(NAME OF PROPOSAL) PROJECT.
+Exhibit 12-2 (Her i Sample Resolution) RESOLUTION NO. A RESOLUTION OF THE CITY COUNCIL/BOARD OF THE CITY/COUNTY OF AUTHORIZING AN APPLICATION FOR FUNDS FOR THE ENVIRONMENTAL CLEANUP, TIER 1 GRANT PROGRAM UNDER ORANGE COUNTY LOCAL TRANSPORTATION ORDINANCE NO. 3 FOR (NAME OF PROPOSAL) PROJECT.
 WHEREAS, Orange County Local Transportation Ordinance No.3, dated July 24, 2006, and is known and cited as the Renewed Measure M Transportation Ordinance and Investment Plan makes funds available through the Environmental Cleanup Program to help protect Orange County beaches and waterways from transportation-generated pollution (urban runoff) and improve overall water quality.

-WHEREAS, the Environmental Cleanup, Tier 1 Grant Program consists of funding purchases and installation to catch basins with Best Management Practices, such as screens, filters, inserts, and other "street-scale" low flow diversion projects.

-WHEREAS, OCTA has established the procedures and criteria for reviewing proposals; and

-WHEREAS, (ADMINISTERING AGENCY) possesses authority to nominate water quality improvement projects that have a transportation pollution nexus to finance and construct the proposed project; and

-WHEREAS, by formal action the (GOVERNING BODY) authorizes the nomination of (NAME OF PROPOSAL), including all understanding and assurances contained therein, and authorizes the person identified as the official representative of the (ADMINISTERING AGENCY) to act in connection with the nomination and to provide such additional information as may be required; and

-WHEREAS, the (ADMINISTERING AGENCY) will maintain and operate the equipment acquired and installed; and

-WHEREAS, the (ADMINISTERING AGENCY) will give OCTA's representatives access to and the right to examine all records, books, papers or documents related to the funded Tier 1 Grant Project; and

-WHEREAS, the (ADMINISTERING AGENCY) will cause work on the project to be commenced within a reasonable time after receipt of notification from OCTA and that the project will be carried to completion with reasonable diligence; and

-WHEREAS, the (ADMINISTERING AGENCY) will comply where applicable with provisions of the California Environmental Quality Act, the National Environmental Policy Act, the American with Disabilities Act, and any other federal, state, and/or local laws, rules and/or regulations;

-WHEREAS, the (ADMINSTERING AGENCY) must include all projects funded by Net Revenues in the seven-year Capital Improvement Program as part of the Renewed Measure M Ordinance eligibility requirement.

-WHEREAS, the (ADMINSTERING AGENCY) authorizes a formal amendment to the seven-year Capital Improvement Program to add projects approved for funding upon approval from the Orange County Transportation Authority Board of Directors.

-NOW, THEREFORE, BE IT RESOLVED that the City/County of , hereby authorizes (NAME OF AGENCY REPRESENTATIVE) as the official representative of the (ADMINISTERING AGENCY) to accept funds for the Environmental Cleanup, Tier 1 Grant Program for (NAME OF PROPOSAL).

-BE IT FURTHER RESOLVED that the City/County of , agrees to fund its share of the project costs and any additional costs over the identified programmed amount.
+WHEREAS, the Environmental Cleanup, Tier 1 Grant Program consists of funding purchases and installation to catch basins with Best Management Practices, such as screens, filters, inserts, and other "street-scale" low flow diversion projects WHEREAS, OCTA has established the procedures and criteria for reviewing proposals; and WHEREAS, (ADMINISTERING AGENCY) possesses authority to nominate water quality improvement projects that have a transportation pollution nexus to finance and construct the proposed project; and WHEREAS, by formal action the (GOVERNING BODY) authorizes the nomination of (NAME OF PROPOSAL) including all understanding and assurances contained therein, and authorizes the person identified as the official representative of the (ADMINISTERING AGENCY) to act in connection with the nomination and to provide such additional information as may be required; and WHEREAS, the (ADMINISTERING AGENCY) will maintain and operate the equipment acquired and installed; and WHEREAS, the (ADMINISTERING AGENCY) will give OCTA's representatives access to and the right to examine al records, books, papers or documents related to the funded Tier 1 Grant Project; and WHEREAS, the (ADMINISTERING AGENCY) will cause work on the project to be commenced within a reasonable time after receipt of notification from OCTA and that the project will be carried to completion with reasonable diligence; and WHEREAS, the (ADMINISTERING AGENCY) will comply where applicable with provisions of the California Environmental Quality Act, the National Environmental Policy Act, the American with Disabilities Act, and any other federal, state, and/or local laws, rules and/or regulations; WHEREAS, the (ADMINSTERING AGENCY) must include all projects funded by Net Revenues in the seven-year Capital Improvement Program as part of the Renewed Measure M Ordinance eligibility requirement.
+WHEREAS, the (ADMINSTERING AGENCY) authorizes a formal amendment to the seven-year Capita Improvement Program to add projects approved for funding upon approval from the Orange County Transportation Authority Board of Directors.
+NOW, THEREFORE, BE IT RESOLVED that the City/County of, hereby authorizes (NAME OF AGENCY REPRESENTATIVE) as the official representative of the (ADMINISTERING AGENCY) to accept funds for the Environmental Cleanup, Tier 1 Grant Program for (NAME OF PROPOSAL).
+BE IT FURTHER RESOLVED that the City/County of, agrees to fund its share of the project costs and any additional costs over the identified programmed amount.